xynxynxyn/terminal-discord/README.md

 ## Running on Windows

-Windows cannot resolve a path
+If windows cannot resolve the path for the home directory (when it gives something like `undefined/.terminal-discord` not found) then provide the config file as an argument as described below.

 ## Config-File